Are You A Candidate for PRK Surgery?

 • You participate in activities that could damage a corneal flap

-There are several different factors to consider in weighing surgeries, so it’s crucial to fully understand your options as a potential candidate for PRK surgery and what qualifies someone as an eligible PRK candidate.
+There are several different factors to consider when weighing surgeries, so it’s crucial to fully understand your options as a potential candidate for PRK surgery and what qualifies someone as an eligible PRK candidate.

 Why PRK Surgery Might Be Better for You

-While PRK and LASIK surgery are similar, and designed to improve your vision, they’re different procedures.
+While PRK and LASIK surgery are similar and designed to improve your vision, they’re different procedures.
 During LASIK, a flap is created in the cornea to allow your doctor to reshape your eye.
 During PRK, the top layer of the cornea is removed entirely instead.
 Some people don’t qualify for LASIK surgery.
 If you don’t qualify because your cornea is too thin to create an adequate corneal flap or for various other reasons, PRK can be an excellent solution.
 Since the piece of your cornea is completely removed during PRK surgery, people with thinner corneas may opt for PRK vs LASIK.

 Background media